cobwebos/docs/articles/azure-monitor/app/ilogger.md

     {
         if (env.IsDevelopment())
         {
-        // The following be picked up up by Application Insights.
+        // The following be picked up by Application Insights.
             _logger.LogInformation("Configuring for Development environment");
             app.UseDeveloperExceptionPage();
         }
         else
         {
-            // The following be picked up up by Application Insights.
+            // The following be picked up by Application Insights.
             _logger.LogInformation("Configuring for Production environment");
         }